 For many soldiers returning from Iraq and Afghanistan, the physical combat ends, but the mental conflict rages on.
 An estimated 20 percent of the 2.8 million troops who have served in recent conflicts suffer from post-traumatic stress disorder (PTSD), a chronic disabling condition marked by anxiety, irritability, withdrawal, flashbacks, and suicidal impulses.
 Affected veterans experience an array of often overlapping mental health issues, including depression, alcohol and drug abuse, and broken relationships.
 Yet few get the counseling and treatment they desperately need.

-In 2012, to help veterans and active-duty servicemen and -women of all wars, NYU Langone established an outpatient mental health clinic: the Steven A. Cohen Military Family Clinic.
-Supported by the Steven and Alexandra Cohen Foundation and other donors, the clinic provides free treatment to veterans and their family members who have been impacted by military service.
-Of the clinic’s more than 800 patients, about 30 percent are family members—from spouses and children to grandparents and significant others—for whom treatment would not be available through the Veterans Administration healthcare system.
+In 2012, to help veterans and active-duty servicemen and -women of all wars, NYU Langone established an outpatient mental health center: the Steven A. Cohen Military Family Clinic.
+Supported by the Steven and Alexandra Cohen Foundation and other donors, the center provides free treatment to veterans and their family members who have been impacted by military service.
+Of the center's more than 800 patients, about 30 percent are family members—from spouses and children to grandparents and significant others—for whom treatment would not be available through the Veterans Administration healthcare system.

 “The burden of deployment may be equal or even greater on the families,” notes Dr. Charles Marmar.